Bill Grundy: Post-Today

 The broadcast harmed Grundy's television career.
-By 1979, he was presenting a book review programme, A Better Read, broadcast not in the early evening like Today, but on Sunday mornings.
+By 1979, he was presenting a book review programme, A Better Read, broadcast on Sunday mornings.

-In 1980, while filming "Changing Trains", an episode for the BBC TV travel documentary Great Railway Journeys of the World, he "apparently [fell] down the neck of a whisky bottle, in Zurich", and, after being "air-freighted home", was replaced by Eric Robson.

 His slot on What the Papers Say in the early 1980s was his last on network television, although he continued to present on BBC North West on such regional shows as Sweet and Sour and The Lancashire Lads into the mid-1980s.
-He also appeared as an interviewer in ITV's adaptation of A Kind of Loving in 1982 and worked on schools programmes for Granada, including a stint presenting Politics - What's It All About?.
+He also appeared as an interviewer in ITV's adaptation of A Kind of Loving in 1982 and worked on school programmes for Granada, including a stint presenting Politics - What's It All About?.

-In July 1986, Grundy was lead compère for the Festival of the Tenth Summer at the newly opened Greater Manchester Exhibition Centre (GMEX), a week-long celebration of the anniversary of the Sex Pistols' performance at the Lesser Free Trade Hall.
-Grundy was chosen for the role by organiser Tony Wilson, in a knowing nod to the 'Today incident' and Grundy's unhappy association with the Sex Pistols.
+In July 1986, Grundy was lead compere for the Festival of the Tenth Summer at the newly opened Greater Manchester Exhibition Centre (GMEX), a week-long celebration of the anniversary of the Sex Pistols' performance at the Lesser Free Trade Hall.
+Grundy was chosen for the role by organiser Tony Wilson, in a nod to the 'Today incident' and Grundy's association with the Sex Pistols.

 Grundy died of a heart attack at a nursing home in Stockport, on 9 February 1993, aged 69.

 He had four sons and two daughters.
-His son Tim Grundy was a radio presenter in the Greater Manchester area – most notably at Piccadilly Radio and Key 103 – and a TV presenter until his death in 2009.
+His son Tim Grundy was a radio presenter on Piccadilly Radio and Key 103, and a TV presenter, until his death in 2009.

-Michael Parkinson, who worked with Bill Grundy at Granada in the 1960s, described him as: A difficult man to keep sober, but not to produce.
+Michael Parkinson, who worked with Grundy at Granada in the 1960s, described him as: A difficult man to keep sober, but not to produce.
 He was one of the best front men I ever worked with...At his best he was a superb forensic interviewer...sadly, as his career drifted, he let drink overwhelm his personality.